 The fund's investments are managed on behalf of the Fund by the appointed investment managers.
 Each investment manager is required to invest the assets managed by them in accordance with the terms of their investment guidelines.
-A range of investment managers have been appointed to diversify manager risk, with a UK Equity, Global equity, UK Corporate bond, property mandates, private debt, as well as infrastructure.
+A range of investment managers have been appointed to diversify manager risk, with Global equity, UK Corporate bond, property, private debt, as well as infrastructure mandates.
 The Fund's assets are held for safekeeping by the custodian.

-The allocation to the various asset classes as at the end of 2019/20 is as outlined below:
+The allocation to the various asset classes as at the end of 2020/21 is as outlined below:

-The chart below sets out how the distribution across the various asset classes has moved between the end of the previous financial year, March 2019, and the end of the current financial year, March 2020.
+The chart below sets out how the distribution across the various asset classes has moved between the end of the previous financial year, March 2020, and the end of the current financial year, March 2021.

-During the year, assets under management were maintained under eleven specialist managers:
+During the year, assets under management were maintained under ten specialist managers:

-Manager Mandate % of Fund Under Management at 31/03/20
+Manager Mandate % of Fund Under Management at 31/03/21

-RLAM UK Corporate Bonds 28%
+RLAM UK Corporate Bonds 26.7%

-Lazard UK Equities 18%

-LGIM Global Equities 23%
+LGIM Global Equities (Pooled) 37.4%

-Baillie Gifford Global Equities 16%
+Baillie Gifford Global Equities (Pooled) 18.9%

-Lothbury UK Pooled Property 4%
+Lothbury UK Pooled Property 3.1%

-Standard Life UK Pooled Property 3%
+Standard Life UK Pooled Property 2.7%

-Hermes UK Pooled Property 3%
+Hermes UK Pooled Property 3.0%

-Brightwood Private Debt 0%
+Brightwood Private Debt 0.4%

-Churchill Private Debt 1%
+Churchill Private Debt 1.0%

-Permira Private Debt 1%
+Permira Private Debt 1.3%

-JP Morgan Infrastructure 3%
+JP Morgan Infrastructure 1.9%